 Cruise past the coveted homes of Capitol Hill

 Capitol Hill is a charming and historic neighborhood.
 The streets are lined with mature trees.
-The historic ambiance feels fitting for Utah’s power center.
+The landmark ambiance feels fitting for Utah’s power center.
 Capitol Hill homes are a unique blend of old-world charm and modern conveniences.
-The neighborhood boasts stunning views of the city and the mountains, making it a desirable location for both residents and visitors.
+The neighborhood boasts stunning views of the city and the mountains, making it a desirable location for residents and visitors.

 We hope you visit and decide to stay